Galician-Style Octopus in Pressure Cooker

 Adjust with salt and close tightly with the lid.

-Lower the valve and cook on high flame until the strong whistle sounds.
+Lower the valve and cook on high flame until a loud whistle.

-At this point, lower it to the minimum and cook for about 20 minutes.
+At this point, lower to minimum and cook for about 20 minutes.

-Before opening, let the pot cool down, since you will also need the octopus cold.
+Before opening, let the pot cool, as you will need the octopus cold.

-If we decide to cook it with the traditional method, it will take from 50 to 60 minutes.
+If you decide to cook it using the traditional method, it will take 50 to 60 minutes.

-Meanwhile, if we have more than one pressure cooker, we can proceed with the potatoes.
+In the meantime, if we have more than one pressure cooker, we can get ahead with the potatoes.

 Place them inside, cover with water, close with the lid, and make sure the valve is closed.

 Use the same procedure as the Octopus, but calculate only 10 minutes of cooking.
-If the potatoes are small, 6/7 minutes will suffice.
+If the potatoes are small, 6/7 minutes will be enough.

-In this case, so that the potatoes do not continue to cook, from the moment we have turned off, wait 5 minutes and then release the steam by opening the valve.
+In this case, so that the potatoes do not continue to cook, from the moment we turn off, wait 5 minutes and then release steam by opening the valve.

-But do it slowly, in such a way that the steam contained therein is released little by little.
+But do it slowly, so that the steam contained therein comes out gradually.

-Once the potatoes are cold, cut them into slices or half moons, but make sure they are at least 0.4 inches thick.
+Once the potatoes are cold, cut them into slices or half-moons, but they should be at least 0.4 inches thick.

 Place them in a bowl and season with extra virgin olive oil, salt, chopped parsley, and mix well.